polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What it Does**

-This is the equivalent of `decl_module!` in FRAME v1.
-Instead, it takes the form of a more explicit Rust struct module, using  `PhantomData` to make it generic.
-It generates the `Store` trait if the attribute is provided, which contains an associated type for each storage.
+Generates the `Store` trait if the attribute is provided, which contains an associated type for each storage item.
+It takes the form of a more explicit Rust struct module and can be written as `pub struct Pallet<T>(_);`, with the appropriate `PhantomData` replacing `_` to make it generic.

 This is an example of its definition: